sjyan/davis-grove-pediatrics/src/content/services/pediatric.md

 weight: 1
 ---

-You can have confidence that your child will receive the best health care from new born, adolescent and youn adult stage.
-We provide complete range pediatrics healthcare service in-house, including:
+You can have confidence in us that your child will receive the best health care from new born, adolescent, to young adults.
+We provide a complete range of pediatric healthcare services in-house, including:

-- Newborn Health Care
+- Newborn health care
-- Adolescent & Young Adult Health Care
+- Adolescent & young adult health care
-- Annual Health & Wellness Exams
+- Annual health & wellness exams
 - Consultations
-- On-Site Medical Lab Testing
+- On-site medical lab testing
 - Vaccinations
 - Sports and school forms